MyRing/pulga/README.md

 # pulga
-This is a front-end that will show the content of any ring(s) as a "Facts" site
+This is a front end that will show the content of the rings as a "Facts" site